Early and Extended Helium Reionization Over More Than 600 Million Years of Cosmic Time: The Redshift Evolution of the He 2 Effective Optical Depth

-Furthermore, we masked the proximity zones of the background quasars (usually estimated from the onset of saturated \ion{He}{2} absorption), redshift bins partially covered by a given spectrum, and regions affected by geocoronal emission.
+Last, but not least, we masked the proximity zones of the background quasars (usually estimated from the onset of saturated \ion{He}{2} absorption), redshift bins partially covered by a given spectrum, and regions affected by geocoronal emission residuals.